-Young researchers aged between 25 to 35 from the Baltic countries and the CIS countries (excluding Russia, Germany and Sweden) with an interest in RACIRI Summer School 2019 are kindly invited to submit their application which should include:
+Young researchers aged between 25 to 35 from the EU countries and the CIS countries (excluding Russia) with an interest in RACIRI Summer School 2019 are kindly invited to submit their application which should include:

 - a CV (should be in English and contain the first, last and middle names (if applicable) exactly as in passport, citizenship, employer or university, position, date of birth, mail address, email address and telephone number, as well as a list of the most important publications of the applicant).